 - 2 large cloves garlic minced or pressed

 - 1 cup sliced celery

 - 1 Tbsp sea salt

 - 1 small roasting chicken or 2.5-3 pounds chicken we like the taste of dark meat in this soup, so I sometimes use thighs only, which also cook quickly.
 Try to get them with the skin on - it will add a lot more flavor!

 - 2 cups dry orecciete or other small pasta I've tried whole wheat before and it significantly alters the flavor of the soup, so this is one of the few recipes where I buy high quality "white" grains

 Place all ingredients except pasta in a large stock pot.

 Heat over medium high heat until liquid begins to bubble.
-Cover and simmer for about 30 minutes, or until a thermometer reads 165 degrees when inserted into the largest portion of chicken meat.
+Cover, turn heat down, and simmer for about 30 minutes, or until a thermometer reads 165 degrees when inserted into the largest portion of chicken meat.

 Remove bay leaf and transfer chicken to cutting board.

-While chopping the chicken, Add the pasta (or potatoes) to the stock pot.
+While chopping the chicken, Add the pasta (or potatoes for grain free) to the stock pot.
 Cook uncovered until pasta is done, about 10-15 minutes.